ttscoff/niftymenu/README.md

 Escape will clear your search and hide the Help menu.
 Pressing return while a match is highlighted will scroll the screen to that match.

+### Built-in Screenshots

+`html2canvas` is built in, but the screenshot capability currently ***only works properly in Chrome***.
+In Chrome you can use "Screenshot" in the tools menu to snap a cropped photo containing the currently-focused menu item, automatically named and ready to save to disk.
+This capability is also available [from the API](https://ttscoff.github.io/niftymenu/jsapi/index.html) for automation.

 ## Customizing

 The project uses Sass/Compass for styling and is configured to output your modifications to the right place, so styling is pretty easy.